10am - 3pm Mon - Fri

 Individuals who write, edit, contribute to, and evaluate scripts and stories for screen productions

-What types of productions does SIWA cover?
+What types of work does SIWA cover?

 programmes (one-offs, mini-series and TV series etc.)